 The National Foundation for Transplants (800-489-3863) provides fundraising assistance for patients needing transplants, including bone marrow and stem cell transplants.

 Local service organizations

-General assistance programs providing food, housing, and other services may also be available from the county or city Department of Social Services (check the local telephone directory for contact information).
+General assistance programs providing food, housing, and other services may also be available from your county or city Department of Social Services (check the local telephone directory or online for contact information).